Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: Simulation testing

 In every case, the agents were initialized with random orientations and positions up to \SI{20}{\meter} from the origin of the world coordinate frame.
-Every test was set to run for $\frac{2000}{f}$\SI{}{\second} in order to ensure that transient effects have passed.
-Each of these tests was evaluated according to three separate criteria for position ($p$) and orientation ($\psi$): \begin{itemize} \item{Convergence time $t_{cp}$ and $t_{c\psi}$ approximates the time it took to reach equilibrium.
-These values were obtained \red{according to the definition in (\ref{eq:convergence_definition})}} \item{The \emph{stable-state} noise $\sigma_{tp}$ and $\sigma_{t\psi}$ of the formation are \red{obtained according to (\ref{eq:stable_state_sigma})}} \item{Mean control-induced velocity and rotation rate change $\overline{\Delta v}$ and $\overline{\Delta\omega}$ are \red{obtained according to (\ref{eq:average_velocity})}} \end{itemize} The displacement from the 1D definition was substituted for the norm of the positional component of the formation error in case of the position.
-The results of these tests are shown in Fig.~\ref{fig:4D_exps}.
-Decreasing the maximal overshoot probability parameter $\ell$ generally decreases the mean velocity change $\overline{\Delta v}$ and mean rotation rate change $\overline{\Delta\omega}$, as well as the stable-state standard deviations $\sigma_{tp}$ and $\sigma_{t\psi}$.
-This comes at the cost of an increase in the convergence time $t_{cp}$ and $t_{c\psi}$
+Every test was set to run for 2000 steps (corresponding to a duration of $\frac{2000}{f}$\SI{}{\second}) in order to ensure that transient effects have passed.
+Each of these tests was evaluated according to three separate criteria for position ($p$) and orientation ($\psi$): \begin{itemize} \item{Convergence times $t_{cp}$ and $t_{c\psi}$ approximating the time it took to reach an equilibrium.
+These values were obtained similarly to the definition in (\ref{eq:convergence_definition}) as:} \end{itemize}